Aflatoxin: In other animals

 In dogs, aflatoxin has the potential to lead to liver disease.
 Low levels of aflatoxin exposure require continuous consumption for several weeks to months for signs of liver dysfunction to appear.
 Some articles have suggested the toxic level in dog food is 100–300 ppb and requires continuous exposure or consumption for a few weeks to months to develop aflatoxicosis.
 No information is available to suggest that recovered dogs will later succumb to an aflatoxin-induced disease.

 Turkeys are extremely susceptible to aflatoxicosis.
 Recent studies have revealed that this is due to the efficient cytochrome P450 mediated metabolism of aflatoxin B_{1} in the liver of turkeys and deficient glutathione-S-transferase mediated detoxification.

 Some studies on pregnant hamsters showed a significant relationship between exposure to aflatoxin B_{1} (4 mg/kg, single dose) and the appearance of developmental anomalies in their offspring.

-In 2005, Diamond Pet Foods discovered aflatoxin in a product manufactured at their facility in Gaston, South Carolina.
-In 23 states, Diamond voluntarily recalled 19 products formulated with corn and manufactured in the Gaston facility.
-Testing of more than 2,700 finished product samples conducted by laboratories confirmed that only two date codes of two adult dog formulas had the potential to be toxic.

-In December 2020 and January 2021, Midwestern Pet Foods recalled dog food that contained fatal levels of aflatoxin.
-As many as 70 dogs had died from aflatoxin poisoning by January 12, 2021.